 Rod Roskom is a man of many aspirations.
 Yet he cannot give less than 100% to things that are important to him; family, nature, music, art.
-To incorporate these passions into a forty hour work week has not been easy.
-Now, near retirement, Rod looks forward to having more time for creativity.
+To incorporate these passions into a forty hour work week had not been easy.
+Now retired, Rod looks forward to having more time for creativity.
 A brief synopsis of his journey and critique of his work follows:

 In 1955 Rod was born to a family in Seymour, Wisconsin.
 He was the last of five children most of whom were grown and had moved out of the home.
 Rod showed an early inclination for artistic expression and both parents sought to nurture his abilities.
 His parents owned a greenhouse on their land.
 His father also worked in a canning factory and brought home discarded labels for little Rod to use as drawing paper.
 Rod’s mother would color with him showing him how to outline and shade.
 Early on, Rod’s appreciation of nature was evident in his art.
 His depictions of various animals and insects were more sophisticated than you would expect from a young child.